-b.
-Behavior Incident Reports/Plans of Action
+3. Behavior Incident Reports; Behavioral Support Plans

 Our staff will intervene immediately in the case of a major behavior incident, or if the child is endangering the safety of themselves, other children, or staff members.
+Both major and minor behavioral incidents will result in our staff preparing a written incident report to be shared with the family.
+Minor incidents will be monitored by teaching staff, documented and communicated to administration and the child's family.